 If you as a parent feel that your child is getting a bit too rambunctious, we have many rooms open for a bit of calm and quiet.
 Our nursery is currently open to any parent who needs a bit of quiet space.

 Christ Church offers a full nursery for parents to use for their needs.
-Our nursery is usually staffed by a professional caregiving (we're currently looking to hire someone).
+Our nursery is staffed during the 10:15 service by our Nursery Attendant, Claudia Byrnes.
 Activity bags are available for all children during worship, and we have some extras for visitors as well.

 Our youngest group enjoy learning about God, Jesus, and the big stories of the Bible (like Creation, Noah and the Ark, and Jesus' birth).
 Children are encouraged to talk about their relationship with God and to ask questions about Bible stories and liturgical worship.
 They also have a ton of fun coloring and playing!
 Church school is from 10:15 until around 10:45, when all children join their parents for the celebration of the Holy Eucharist.